chinchalinchin/being-and-death/01_death.md

-Our thesis can be summarized succinctly in the following bullet points:
+To any further metaphysics or ontologies, the auther recommends the addition of the following axioms:

-1. `axiom of existence`: Death exists for all Beings.
+1. `axiom of precluded existence`: Death exists for all Beings.
-2. `axiom of contingency`: Death is unknowable through phenomena (appearance).
+2. `axiom of failed contingency`: Death is unknowable through phenomena (_appearance_).
-3. `axiom of equivalence`: Unknowability is phenomenally equivalent to Nothing.
+3. `axiom of non-equivalence`: Unknowability is phenomenally (_apparently_) equivalent to Nothing.

+With the first axiom, it is likely we all agree or are at least willing to grant truth long enough to see what follows.
+We then turn to the justification of the latter two axioms, as the meaning of either the `axiom of failed contingency` or the `axiom of non-equivalence` is not so self-evident at first glance.

 ## A Kantian Counterargument